 - Waterproof cartridges

-A highly-sleek design with weather-resistant ink cartridges and anodized aluminum tips, this pen is particularly small and slim, making it perfect for keeping it hidden in a potentially dangerous situation.
+A highly-sleek design with weather-resistant ink cartridges and anodized aluminum tips, this aluminum pen is particularly small and slim, making it perfect for keeping it hidden in a potentially dangerous situation.
 It’s incredibly solid with a strong clip.
 The grip, however, is not as effectively ridged as the other pens, so it may be less reliable if your hands are overly sweaty or dirty.
-The CRKT tactical pen is a great choice for those looking for a more subtle design.
+The Columbia River Knife & Tool (CRKT) tactical pen is a great choice for those looking for a more subtle design.
 It offers:

 - Durable, robust materials